programmer-sakthi/programmer-sakthi/README.md

 ---

 ## 🎯 Expertise
-Focused on **building dynamic UIs** with React and working on full-stack projects using Spring Boot.
-I love making intuitive, user-friendly applications and constantly push myself to learn new tools and techniques.
+Focused on **building scalable UIs** and developing **robust full-stack apps** using React, Spring Boot, Node.js, and Express.js.
+I enjoy solving complex problems and experimenting with new technologies to build better software.

 ---